-- 1.13 Alongside the Treasury, Inland Revenue provides advice to the Ministers of Finance and of Revenue on the tax and social policies administered through the tax system.
-As part of providing this advice, Inland Revenue has an important stewardship role to ensure that we are well placed to advise present and future governments on tax policy issues that are likely to be of vital interest to New Zealand in the future. - 1.14 Under the Public Service Act 2020, there is a new legislative requirement for public service chief executives to undertake public consultation on the topics to be included in an LTIB and on a draft of the LTIB itself.
-This is required to happen at least once every three years. - 1.15 LTIBs are not intended to involve advocacy for any particular policy change.
+- 1.16 Alongside the Treasury, Inland Revenue provides advice to the Ministers of Finance and of Revenue on the tax and social policies administered through the tax system.
+As part of providing this advice, Inland Revenue has an important stewardship role to ensure that we are well placed to advise present and future governments on tax policy issues that are likely to be of vital interest to New Zealand in the future. - 1.17 Under the Public Service Act 2020, there is a new legislative requirement for public service chief executives to undertake public consultation on the topics to be included in an LTIB and on a draft of the LTIB itself.4 This is required to happen at least once every three years.

+4 See schedule 6, clauses 8 and 9 of the Public Service Act 2020.

+- 1.18 LTIBs are not intended to involve advocacy for any particular policy change.
 Pros and cons of different policy options are to be considered, but LTIBs are not intended to push for particular policy conclusions.
-They are expected to look out at least ten years into the future. - 1.16 The purpose of an LTIB is to make available to the public: - information about medium- and long-term trends, risks, and opportunities that affect, or may affect, New Zealand society, and - information and impartial analysis of the trends, risks and opportunities that have been identified, including policy options for responding to them. - 1.17 This is Inland Revenue's first LTIB, and the following chapters provide a first draft.
+They are expected to look out at least ten years into the future. - 1.19 The purpose of an LTIB is to make available to the public: - information about medium- and long-term trends, risks, and opportunities that affect, or may affect, New Zealand society, and - information and impartial analysis of the trends, risks and opportunities that have been identified, including policy options for responding to them. - 1.20 This is Inland Revenue's first LTIB.